Mrazek, Hurricanes post 4-0 shutout of Chicago

 RALEIGH, N.C.
-(AP) — Petr Mrazek stopped 32 shots to record his second shutout in 12 days and the Carolina Hurricanes took advantage of the Chicago Blackhawks’ continuing scoring woes in a 4-0 victory on Saturday.
+(AP) — A hot goalie and a rejuvenated power play helped the Carolina Hurricanes break a three-game winless streak with a 4-0 victory over the Chicago Blackhawks on Saturday.

-Andrei Svechnikov scored twice and Nino Niederreiter had a goal and one assist for the Hurricanes (7-3-1), who broke a three-game winless streak as they returned home following a four-game road swing.
-Jordan Staal also scored, and Sebastian Aho had two assists.
+Petr Mrazek stopped 32 shots to record his second shutout in 12 days and the Hurricanes (7-3-1) went 2-for-2 on the power play as they returned home with a win following a four-game road swing.
+Andrei Svechnikov scored twice, Nino Niederreiter had a goal and one assist, Jordan Staal scored and Sebastian Aho had two assists for Carolina.

-Chicago (2-5-2) has lost four straight, including one overtime loss, and entered Saturday’s game having scored just one goal in each of its last two games.
+Chicago (2-5-2) has lost four straight, including one overtime loss, and now has totaled just two goals in its last three games.
 Corey Crawford made 27 saves on 31 shots for the Blackhawks.

 Mrazek, who posted a 31-save shutout at Los Angeles on Oct.
 15, was sharp throughout the game, particularly during a flurry of Chicago opportunities in the closing minutes of the first period that included a pad save on Patrick Kane at the goalmouth after a cross-ice feed.

+“I saw the puck very well and the guys did a great job in front of me, so it made it easier,” Mrazek said.

-Svechnikov opened the scoring with the first power-play goal of his career with a wrist shot over Crawford’s right shoulder from the top of the faceoff circle in the game’s fifth minute.
-Although Chicago challenged Mrazek with 24 shots on goal over the first two periods, Niederreiter stretched the Hurricanes’ lead to 2-0 with another shot over Crawford’s right shoulder in the final minute of the second period.
+Svechnikov opened the scoring on the first power-play goal of his career with a wrist shot over Crawford’s right shoulder from the top of the faceoff circle in the game’s fifth minute.
+Staal also scored with the man advantage in the third period as the Hurricanes broke out of a power play drought.

+Carolina had been just 1-for-19 on the power play over the previous six games.
+Coach Rod Brind’Amour said the team works on the power play in every practice, so the improvement wasn’t necessarily due to any specific strategy the team put in place.

+“When we go 0-for-5, we worked on it the day before, too,” Brind’Amour.
+“And you are looking for stuff.
+Everybody looks.
+They’ve got the video.
+You know what you’re trying to do.
+The other team knows what you’re trying to do.
+It just usually comes down to execution, and tonight we were able to capitalize.”

 NOTES